-The Monitoring Officer will review the complaint and, after consultation with the Independent Person, take a decision (a Complaint Initial Assessment) as to whether it merits investigation, or another course of action.
+The Monitoring Officer will review the complaint and where there is a reasonable belief that an investigation is necessary, and after consultation with the Independent Person, take a decision (a Complaint Initial Assessment) as to whether it merits investigation, or another course of action.
 This decision will normally be taken within 20 working days of receipt of a complaint.
 If the complaint fails one or more of the following tests, it will be rejected:

-•The complaint is against one or more named Members or co-opted

-Members of the Council or a Parish Council within its district;

-•The Subject Member was in office at the time of the alleged conduct and the Code of Conduct was in force at the time;

-•The complaint, if proven, would be a breach of the Code of Conduct under which the subject Member was operating at the time of the alleged misconduct.
+- The complaint is against one or more named Members or co-opted Members of the Council or a Parish Council within its district; - The Subject Member was in office at the time of the alleged conduct and the Code of Conduct was in force at the time; - The complaint, if proven, would be a breach of the Code of Conduct under which the subject Member was operating at the time of the alleged misconduct.